akberg/procedural_planets/report/report.md

 # Showcase

 # Log
+* 13.4
+    * Tried adding trajectories.
+Work quite well until landing on a planet.
+Floating point precision again...
+To make this work, I would need to change so that camera is always at zero and scene is moved.
 * 12.4
     * Fixed lighting by completely destroying all good practices in coordinate spaces.
     * Last pressing tasks are multithreading terrain generation to hide work and avoid stopping the render thread, and fixing LoD conditions.